This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 Code examples: Customizing view transitions between page navigations

 At this point, you have a high level understanding of how view transitions work.
-Here are some more code examples that you can use as a starting point.
+Here are some more code examples that you can use as a starting point, and there's also a video walkthrough of each example:

 Minimal view transition example in a few lines of CSS